-- Start the Oracle configuration wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Oracle Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 Review the prerequisites and click Next. - On the Wizard Options panel, click Modify service group, select the service group configured for the instance to be monitored in detail, and click Next. - On the Oracle Configuration panel, select the SIDs to be configured along with their respective listeners and click Next. - On the Detail Monitoring dialog box, specify information to enable detail monitoring, and click Next.
+- Start the Oracle Configuration Wizard from the Apps menu on the Start screen. - 2 Review the prerequisites and click Next.

+- 3 On the Wizard Options panel, click Modify service group, select the service group configured for the instance to be monitored in detail, and click Next. - On the Oracle Configuration panel, select the SIDs to be configured along with their respective listeners and click Next. - On the Detail Monitoring dialog box, specify information to enable detail monitoring, and click Next.